FRANC: A Lightweight Framework for High-Quality Code Generation: Introduction

 \section{Introduction}

-Code generation techniques based on machine learning automatically produce source code from \textit{prompts}~\cite{Le_2021} provided as input.
-These prompts provide a high-level specification of the developers' intent.
-Prompts can be single/multi-line comments, code expressions (\eg a function definition), or a combination of both.
-With the recent release of GitHub Copilot~\cite{copilot} and ChatGPT~\cite{chatgpt}, ML-based source code generation tools are increasingly being used by developers in order to reduce software development efforts~\cite{albert22}.

-The automated code generation process is a \textit{sequence-to-sequence} translation task, and Natural Language Processing (NLP) techniques can help tackle this task.
-With the rise of transformer architecture~\cite{attention2017} and Large Language Models (LLMs), prior works focused on automating source code generation using these ML techniques~\cite{Aman22, codet,coderl2022}.
-Specifically, LLMs are trained and fine-tuned with \textit{large} amounts of \textit{code} snippets, including natural text, to understand the context and problem statements and generated code~\cite{chen2021codex}.
+Large Language Models (LLMs) are increasingly performing well in many natural language processing tasks, such as text generation, translation, and summarization~\cite{zan2023nl2code}.
+One particularly relevant application of these LLMs to software engineering is \textit{code generation}, in which LLMs are trained and fine-tuned with \textit{large} amounts of \textit{code} snippets~\cite{chen2021codex,Aman22, codet,coderl2022}.
+These techniques help developers by generating the implementation of functions/programs based on provided \textit{prompts}~\cite{Le_2021}.

-Although ML-based code generation techniques can produce functionally correct code, they may contain code smells and vulnerabilities\cite{siddiq2022empirical, pearce2021,sandoval2022security}.
+Although LLM-based code generation techniques may produce \textit{functionally} correct code, they can contain \textit{code smells} and \textit{vulnerabilities}~\cite{siddiq2022empirical, pearce2021,sandoval2022security}.
 A recent study showed that LLMs are fine-tuned with samples containing harmful coding patterns that leak to the generated code~\cite{siddiq2022empirical}.
 Another study found that GitHub Copilot can produce vulnerable code~\cite{pearce2021}.
 With the increasing use of LLM-based code assistants, these problematic code snippets can get deployed into production, negatively affecting the software system's security and reliability.